-The home of the Master of Impressionism, now restored, has regained the colours, the furniture, the Japane prints and the china that Monet loved.
-Facing the house and studio, the Clos Normand displays a breath-taking palette of flowers and colours.
-The water garden, with its Japanese bridge, water lilies, wisteria and azaleas, recreates the image that so inspired Monet.
-The Japanese bridge (1899) and Water lilies (1914 and1917) are works which have entered the collective memory.
+- Claude Monet's House and Garden The home of the Master of Impressionism, now restored, has regained the colours, the furniture, the Japanese prints and the china that Monet loved.
+Facing the house and studio, the Clos Normand walled garden displays a breath-taking palette of flowers and colours.
+The water garden, with its Japanese bridge, water lilies, wisteria and azaleas instantly bring to mind the brilliant interpretations of them Monet painted time and again.
+However, French President Georges Clemenceau, a friend of Monet, summed up the importance of the estate when he declared that Monet’s gardens counted among his masterpieces.

-Claude Monet had a particular affection for Giverny.
-Home to the garden that was inspiration to the great master and leader of the Impressionist movement, as well as Monet’s house and the official Monet foundation (Fondation Monet), this pretty corner of Normandy now boasts a dedicated Impressionism museum.
-The main aim of this new museum in Giverny is to promote the international nature of the Impressionist movement with particular attention given to the Giverny colony and the artists of the Seine Valley.
-The museum will also highlight the history of Impressionism, post-Impressionism and the influence on subsequent movements in the second half of the 20th century.
+- Musée des Impressionnismes Giverny The main aim of this museum is to promote the international nature of the Impressionist Movement, paying particular attention to the Giverny colony and the artists of the Seine Valley.
+The museum also traces the history of Impressionism and Post-Impressionism and highlights their influence on subsequent movements in the 20th century.

 - The International Chamber Music Festival is held in Giverny from the end of August to the beginning of September.